laskagrzegorz/dataScienceProject/readme.md

 - Encoded label: 5, Original label: Pop
 - Encoded label: 6, Original label: Rock

-This directory also contains data_processing.py file that contains all pre-processing.
+This directory also contains `data_processing.py` file that contains all pre-processing.

+### 2_analysis

+ Holds the Python scripts where we implement and evaluate various classification models and we do basic exploratory analysis.
+ Each directory in `training_and_hyperparameter_tuning` directory contains the experimentation script, best model saved with pickle and a plot representing the hyperparameter tuning.